Naproxen Vs Ibuprofen: Which Anti-Inflammatory Is Better?

 Key Takeaways

-• Both reduce inflammation equally but naproxen offers longer-lasting effects
+• Both medications reduce inflammation equally, but naproxen offers longer-lasting effects with less frequent dosing.

-• Ibuprofen is generally safer for short-term use and children
+• Ibuprofen is generally safer for short-term use and is the preferred NSAID for children.

 What Are Naproxen and Ibuprofen?